tdwg/ac/docs/termlist.md

 		</tr>
 		<tr>
 			<td>Usage</td>
-			<td>The license statement defining how resources may be used.
-Information on a collection applies to all contained objects unless the object has a different statement.</td>
+			<td>The license statement defining how resources might be used.
+Information on a collection applies to all contained objects unless the object has a different statement.
+Where different quality variants (e. g. different resolutions of images) are published under different licenses, the AC term "Licensing Exception Statement" supports variant-specific licenses.
+Note that the medium or low resolution levels of the same image might be available under open access licenses.</td>
 		</tr>
 		<tr>
 			<td>Notes</td>
 			<td>Example: "Available under Creative Commons BY-SA 3.0 license".
 This also describes the commercial availability of items.
 Buying an identification tool or media resource is essentially the purchase of an individual license.
 Examples for such License statements: "Available through bookstores" for a commercially published CD, and "Individual licenses available for purchase" for a high-resolution image.
-Note that the medium or low resolution levels of the same image may be available under open access licenses.
 In general, this term determines the default licensing for the media.
 License terms specific to variants or representations of the media resource (e.g., different resolutions) are dealt within the section on Service Access Point Vocabulary</td>
 		</tr>
 	</tbody>
 </table>